Racer159/linux-workflow/README.md

 This repository serves as a very basic introduction to the `Linux` operating system, and what differentiates `Linux` from other common operating systems.
 While this should be a good introduction to the concept of Linux it really is only the beginning, with the topic stretching very deep and wide due to all of the applications `Linux` can find itself used for.

-## So, what is an "operating system"?
+## Ok then, what is an "operating system"?

 Well, an operating system is pretty much exactly what it sounds like, it's a software system that helps you operate your computer.
 Below is the textbook definition courtesy of [Merriam-Webster](https://www.merriam-webster.com/dictionary/operating%20system):